 According to the American Heart Association (AHA), increased fiber intake can reduce low-density lipoprotein (LDL) cholesterol, or "bad" cholesterol levels, beyond what can be achieved by a diet low in saturated and trans fats alone.

 Not only is fiber associated with a lower incidence of cardiovascular disease, but also with a slower progression of the disease in high-risk individuals.

-Folate is critical for the prevention of birth defects and has been shown to cut the chances of early delivery by 50 percent or more if consumed for at least a year before pregnancy.
+Folate is critical for preventing congenital disabilities.
+It has been shown to cut the chances of early delivery by 50 percent or more if consumed for at least a year before pregnancy.

-The Center for Disease Control recommends consuming 400 micrograms of folic acid every day specifically for women of childbearing years.
-One cup of lentils provides almost 90 percent of your folate needs for the entire day.
+One cup of lentils provides almost 90 percent of the required folate needs for a day.

 Digestion, regularity, and satiety

 Adequate fiber intake is commonly recognized as an important factor in weight loss by functioning as a "bulking agent" in the digestive system.